 Work experience can occur while you are still at secondary school or may not happen until you complete school.
 Work experience is a way to participate in a number of areas of employment in order to get an understanding of employment options that you may be interested in.
 This will help you to get a better idea of what you might want to do and what you now have to do so you can achieve your goals.
 In order to get the most out of this experience you will need to consider your ASD and what impact this could have for you in different work environments.

 Work experience usually happens in two ways.
 The first is through a school organised experience or you may have already organised your own part time job.
-When students turn 16 years of age or are in the later years of high school, careers or transition teachers will have discussed options with you and work experience will be organised.
-Alternately if have already got yourself a part time job and started getting experience in a field you are interested in or just to earn some money to help you towards becoming independent this is great!
+Career conversations occur early in secondary school with parents and teachers.
+Options will have been discussed with you and work experience will be organised.
+Alternately if have already got yourself a part time job and started getting experience in a field you are interested in or just to earn some money, this will help you towards becoming independent, this is great!

 It is a good idea to use this work experience to help you understand more about yourself and the type of future work environment that is going to suit you.
 Start planning by considering: